AjayBadrinath/WordleForToday/README.md

 But as of now this tool works!!!
 The new website has removed 23 words so i have updated the same incase you are using ver2 make sure to delete ver1 and all files wrt to that

+![Note]

+Before you clone again for the new version .Kindly Delete the files created previously in E drive that is parsed1.bin and dates.bin
+I shall update this repo frequently